Phillies vs Dodgers Odds, Spread, and Total

 Phillies vs Dodgers Betting Trends

-- The Phillies are 8-2 against the spread in their past 10 games, including 2-1 on the road.
+- Both teams are 7-3 against the spread in their past 10 games.

-- The Dodgers are 6-4 against the spread in their last 10 matchups, 3-0 at home.
+- In that span, the Phillies are 1-2 on the road, while the Dodgers are 4-0 at home.

-- The Phillies have won eight of the last 10 matchups against the Dodgers.
+- The over has hit in all of the Phillies' last seven games.

-- The Dodgers are 10-2 in their last 12 games at home.
+- The total has gone over in four of the Dodgers' past five games.

-- The over has hit in all of the Phillies' last six games.
+- The Phillies have won seven of their last eight, including going 4-1 on the road.

-- The total has gone over in nine of the Dodgers' last 10 home games against the Phillies.
+- The Dodgers are 6-2 in their last eight games and have won four of their last five at home.

 Phillies vs Dodgers Injury Reports